 Katherine Groff has a master’s degree in fisheries and wildlife management from Michigan State University, US, and an undergraduate degree in biology from the University of Notre Dame, US.
 She advises the Science Consortium on non-animal reagents, biotoxin test methods for shellfish, and efficacy testing of parasite control products developed for animal companions.

 Dr Gina Hilton has a PhD in toxicology from North Carolina State University, US, and an MS in chemistry from Wake Forest University, US.
 Her PhD research focused on using “omic”-based approaches to assess the utility of co-culture models of the respiratory tract to predict toxicity following nanomaterial exposure.
-She advises the Science Consortium on the development and implementation of in silico and in vitro testing strategies.
+Dr Hilton advises the Science Consortium on the development and implementation of in silico and in vitro testing strategies.

 Dr Jen Hochmuth has a PhD in ecotoxicology from Ghent University, Belgium, and a BSc in Marine Biology from the University of Aberdeen, UK.
 She is based in Belgium and engages with policymakers at the EU level on how to replace the use of animals in science and advises the Science Consortium on relevant EU legislation.
 Her primary focus is ensuring that non-animal testing approaches are implemented wherever possible to meet the objectives of the EU Chemicals Strategy for Sustainability.